wittyswayam/qb-risk-infra/README.md

 **Proportional cost model.** The slippage model assumes slippage scales linearly with price, independent of trade size and market liquidity.
 This is a reasonable approximation for liquid large-cap equities at modest position sizes.
 Market impact is not modelled.

-**GBM synthetic data.** The sample data generator uses geometric Brownian motion with constant drift and volatility.
-Real market returns exhibit volatility clustering, fat tails, and regime changes that GBM does not capture.
-Use real data for any conclusions that matter.

-**Parametric MC assumptions.** The parametric Monte Carlo mode assumes normality.
-The block bootstrap mode is more realistic for real return series but still assumes stationarity within the sampling window.

-**No margin or borrowing costs.** Short positions (when enabled) are modelled without margin requirements or stock borrow costs.
-These can materially affect short-selling strategy performance in practice.

-**Walk-forward grid search.** In-sample optimisation uses Sharpe ratio as the objective.
-The grid is discrete and user-specified; there is no gradient-based or Bayesian optimisation.
-For large parameter spaces, the grid approach is computationally expensive.

 ---

 ## Extending the System